aferust/dcvrev/README.md

 ## newly-implemented functionality:
 * Otsu's method for threshold calculation
 * dcv.measure module with refcounted image types: labelling connected regions, moments, ellipsefit, convexhull, findContours, area, perimeter
+* dcv.morphology module with distanceTransform (more planned like watershed, skeletonize, end-points, junctions)
 * Switched to modern OpenGL for rendering, by reserving the legacy gl support. use "subConfigurations": {"dcv:core": "legacygl"} for the legacy GL support.
 * New plot primitives like drawLine and drawCircle at Opengl rendering level. the function plot2imslice copies the rendered buffer to a slice.
 Take a look at the convexhull examples for more.